 - Land South of London Road, Coldwaltham, is allocated for the development of 25 to 30 residential dwellings (class C3 use).
-Development for a Class A1 (Shop) unit with a net sales floorspace up to a maximum of 280m with suitable vehicular parking for customers will also be permitted.
-The remainder of the allocation site should be publicly accessible open space and a small area of vehicular parking for users of the open space.
-Planning permission will not be granted for any other uses. - The National Park Authority will prepare a Development Brief to assist the delivery of the site.
-Detailed proposals that are in broad conformity with the Development Brief and that meet the following site specific development requirements will be permitted: - a) To demonstrate that there would be no likely significant effect on the Waltham Brooks Site of Special Scientific Interest (SSSI), the Amberley Wild Brooks SSSI, The Mens Special Area of Conservation (SAC) and the Arun Valley Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar site and that suitable mitigation, where deemed necessary, will be secured through planning obligations and / or planning conditions; - b) Development must be informed by a comprehensive landscape and design strategy and through reinforcing local distinctiveness provide a suitable transition in form and fabric from the existing residential areas to the east and the open countryside to the north, west and south; - c) To provide the residual area of the allocation as accessible, landscaped open space with the primary purpose of providing an alternative to designated sites in the Arun Valley; - d) To provide a new vehicular and pedestrian access from the A29 London Road and suitable pedestrian & cycle links to the rest of the settlement and adjacent open countryside; - e) To provide all necessary vehicular parking on-site to avoid additional on street parking in adjacent residential areas and a small area of on-site parking for users of the public open space;
+Development for a Class A1 (Shop) unit with a net sales floorspace up to a maximum of 280m2 with suitable vehicular parking for customers will also be permitted.
+The remainder of the allocation site should be retained as open space.
+Planning permission will not be granted for any other uses. - Detailed proposals that are in broad conformity with the Development Brief and that meet the following site specific development requirements will be permitted: - a.
+To demonstrate that there would be no likely significant effect on the Waltham Brooks Site of Special Scientific Interest (SSSI), the Amberley Wild Brooks SSSI, The Mens Special Area of Conservation (SAC) and the Arun Valley Special Area of Conservation

+(SAC), Special Protection Area (SPA) and Ramsar site and that suitable mitigation, where deemed necessary, will be secured through planning obligations and / or planning conditions;

+- Development must be informed by a comprehensive landscape and design strategy and through reinforcing local distinctiveness provide a suitable transition in form and fabric from the existing residential areas to the east and the open countryside to the north, west and south; - c.
+Development must be demonstrably biodiversity-led and guided by the existing biodiversity value of the site.
+It will be necessary to design the development to maximise existing habitats and species and retain a large proportion of undeveloped land for the purpose of retaining and enhancing biodiversity. - d.
+To provide the residual area of the allocation as open space with the primary purpose of retaining and enhancing the existing biodiversity value of the site and to provide an alternative to designated sites in the Arun Valley;